Swizzle-dev/AutoDAQ/README.md

 ```
 getLC 5 2022 10 11 1
 ```
-This obtains the most recent wavedump file from channel 0.
+This obtains the last wavedump file created on the 11th of October 2022 from channel 5.

 ## Usage